 This course examines the idea of ‘high concept’ films such as the ‘Ocean's Eleven’ series, ‘Mission Impossible’ and the James Bond movies.
 Lastly, we study the works of Steven Spielberg and George Lucas and argue that 'Jaws' and 'Star Wars' began the decline of New Hollywood.
 We outline the reasons for that decline and identify the relevant external cinematic dynamics as changes in technology and the social and political landscape affected audiences' tastes.
 This course suits anyone interested in cinema and movie buffs and students of film studies can benefit from our analysis of the ongoing influence of New Hollywood.
 It can help writers and anyone working in media and communications to appreciate how today’s popular culture was established, thus honing their ability to tell today’s stories.
 Start Course Now

-All Alison courses are free to enrol, study and complete.
-To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
-Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
+All Alison courses are free to enrol study and complete.
+To successfully complete this course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
+Once you have completed this course, you have the option to acquire an official Diploma, which is a great way to share your achievement with the world.

-Ideal for sharing with potential employers - include it in your CV, professional social media profiles and job applications
+- Include it in your CV, professional social media profiles and job applications.

-- An incentive for you to continue empowering yourself through lifelong learning
+- An incentive for you to continue empowering yourself through lifelong learning.

-Alison offers 3 types of Certificates for completed Certificate courses:
+Alison offers 3 types of Diplomas for completed Diploma courses:

-All Certificates are available to purchase through the Alison Shop.
-For more information on purchasing Alison Certificates, please visit our FAQs.
-If you decide not to purchase your Alison Certificate, you can still demonstrate your achievement by sharing your Learner Record or Learner Achievement Verification, both of which are accessible from your Dashboard.
-For more details on our Certificate pricing, please visit our Pricing Page.
+All are available to purchase through the Alison Shop.
+For more information on purchasing Alison , please visit our FAQs.
+If you decide not to purchase your Alison , you can still demonstrate your achievement by sharing your Learner Record or Learner Achievement Verification, both of which are accessible from your Dashboard.
+For more details on our pricing, please visit our Pricing Page